Best Elope Ideas

 Notice how these points don’t concern the bride and groom at all.
 It’s usually outside influence that plays a huge role in the nature of our wedding ceremonies.
 That’s something that should change, and you can see this sentiment more and more as couples everywhere are choosing to have weddings that fit their needs rather than the needs of others.

-How to Start Planning for Your Wedding
+How To Start Planning for Your Micro Wedding

 If you already have a theme and a possible venue picked out, that’s great!